TJ-Mohan/TN-2021-Assembly-Election-Analysis-PowerBI/README.md

 * How did parties perform vote-wise within a selected constituency?
 * Who are the winner, runner-up, and third-place candidates, and what are their margins?
 * How does gender-wise voter participation compare within the constituency?
+* What are the constituencies where the winner was determined by a very less margin ?
+(Give an option to the user to choose the margin)

 #### Comparative Analysis

 * How do parties rank across different KPIs such as seats won, vote share, and strike rate?
 * How does party ranking change when comparison metrics are switched dynamically?
 * Which are the Top-N (0–25) constituencies based on electors, votes polled, or vote percentage?
+* Give an insight on the third place results.

 ## DATA SET

-Source : Official Data from the Election Commission of India Link --> https://old.eci.gov.in/files/file/13680-tamil-nadu-general-legislative-election-2021/
+Source : **Official Data from the Election Commission of India** Link --> https://old.eci.gov.in/files/file/13680-tamil-nadu-general-legislative-election-2021/